 Maricopa County Superior Court

-Ms. S.M. was charged with three separate counts of sex conduct with a minor over the age of 15 for having oral sex with the seventeen year old son of her friend while at a pool party.
-Ms. M.S. friend looked through text messages on her son’s phone and her phone statement and saw an unusual amount of messages between Ms. S.M. and her son.
+Ms. S.M. was charged with three separate counts of sexual conduct with a minor over the age of 15 for having oral sex with the seventeen-year-old son of her friend while at a pool party.
+Ms. M.S.’s friend looked through text messages on her son’s phone and her phone statement and saw an unusual amount of messages between Ms. S.M. and her son.
 When confronted, the son admitted to his mother that he and Ms. S.M. engaged in oral sex.
-Read More

 Ultimately, Ms. S.M. is able to have her current offense reduced to a misdemeanor following probation and did not serve any jail time.
 Furthermore, Ms. S.M. voluntarily suspended her Arizona Board of Nursing License and will be applying for reinstatement three years following her consent agreement.